 - “W”, “WP”, and “WF” will already appear in the grade column and read "NOT GRADABLE” if the student has officially dropped or withdrawn.
 If you believe the student planned to withdraw, but still appears on your roster to grade, please assign the grade they earned.
 If the student’s drop request is still being processed, the Registrar’s Office will correct the grade.

 ***Only to be used for changes from MG, I, or N grades until further notice***

 The Electronic Grade Change form is exactly like a paper/hard-copy grade change form.

 - To begin, click the link below and log in with your Net ID and password.

-- Start your workflow grade change by clicking the tab for "My Processes."
+- Start your workflow grade change by clicking the "My Processes" link on the left.

 - Select the "Faculty_Grade_Entry" link.

-- Name your workflow (example: Name of Student).
+- Name your workflow (example: GRADE Name of Student).

-- Then click the "Start Workflow" button.
-You will then see your workflow was started successfully, click "OK."
+- Click the "Start Workflow" button.
+You will then see your workflow was started successfully.
+Click "OK."

-- Select Complete to move forward or "Save and Close" to come back at a later date.
+- Click the Complete button to move forward or "Save and Close" to come back later.

-- Once your workflow re-populates, select the grade change and then use the drop down to choose the Type of Change (example: Letter grade change or Missing Grade).
+- Use the drop down to choose the Type of Change (example: Letter Grade Change or Missing Grade).

 Click the link below to get started:

 **Please note: This form is not to be used for large rosters of students.
-If you have a roster of students that need a grade changed please send your spreadsheet via email to Leslie Shank: firstname.lastname@example.org.
+If you have a roster of students that need a grade changed please send your spreadsheet via email from your UM email account to Dawn Barnhart: firstname.lastname@example.org.